suryanag0999/MAIL-TERMINAL/README.md

 ## How to Use
 - Open this file in a web browser.
-- Share it with your friends and ask them to enter their Gmail ID.
+- Share it with your friends and ask them to enter their Gmail ID
 - Watch their reactions as they panic! 😂

 ## Disclaimer